mpryc/nbp-mcp-server/README.md

 ### 1. get_currency_rate

-Get the current exchange rate for a specific currency.
+Get the exchange rate for a specific currency, either current or for a specific date.

 **Parameters:**
 - `code` (required): Three-letter currency code (e.g., USD, EUR, GBP) - ISO 4217
+- `date` (optional): Specific date in YYYY-MM-DD format (ISO 8601).
+If not provided, gets current rate.
 - `table` (optional): Table type - 'a', 'b', or 'c' (default: 'a')

 **Example:**
 ```
 Get current USD exchange rate from table A
-Get EUR bid/ask rates (table C)
+Get EUR bid/ask rates for 2024-01-15 (table C)
+What was the GBP rate on 2024-03-20?
 ```

 ### 2. get_exchange_table

-Get a complete exchange rate table with all currencies.
+Get a complete exchange rate table with all currencies, either current or for a specific date.

 **Parameters:**
+- `date` (optional): Specific date in YYYY-MM-DD format (ISO 8601).
+If not provided, gets current table.
 - `table` (optional): Table type - 'a', 'b', or 'c' (default: 'a')

 **Example:**
 ```
 Get the current table A with all exchange rates
-Get table C with all bid/ask rates
+Get table C with all bid/ask rates for 2024-02-15
+What were all the exchange rates on 2024-01-01?
 ```

 ### 3. get_currency_rate_history